 The Institute considers all grants receivable to be fully collectible.
-As such, no allowance for uncollectible accounts was recorded as of December 31, 2022.
+As such, no allowance for uncollectible accounts was recorded as of December 31, 2023.

-As of December 31, 2022, the grants receivable balance consisted of \$5,250,000 due from two donors, which represents 67% of the total grants receivable balance.
+As of December 31, 2023, the grants receivable balance consisted of \$1,900,000 due from two donors, which represents 59% of the total grants receivable balance.

-As of December 31, 2022, the Institute had contributions totaling \$1,150,000 from three donors which had not yet been recognized as revenue and support in the accompanying consolidated statement of activities due to the Institute not yet meeting donor-imposed conditions.
+As of December 31, 2023, the Institute had contributions totaling \$2,825,000 from two donors which had not yet been recognized as revenue and support in the accompanying consolidated statement of activities due to the Institute not yet meeting donor-imposed conditions.
 Such conditions include measurable performance criteria which create a barrier that must be overcome prior to the Institute receiving future grant installments.
-As of December 31, 2022, the Institute received an advance payment of \$400,000 for one of the aforementioned conditional contributions.
-This amount is reflected as refundable advance in the accompanying consolidated statement of financial position.
-No cash had yet been received as of December 31, 2022 for the other two conditional contributions.
+No cash had yet been received as of December 31, 2023 for these conditional contributions.